storyfeet/bob_cards_elm/rules.md

 4. Bandits Attack

-    Starting From West to East, Each Group of bandits on the same tile as a player Attacks (See "Attacking")
+    Starting From West to East (North before South), Each Group of bandits on the same tile as a player Attacks (See "Attacking")

 5. Bandits Move.
     Starting from West, then North: For every group of bandits **not on the same tile as a player** and **not on a Bandit Camp**, roll the Compas Dice.